topliceanu/learn/tapl-book/THEORY.md

 - _derivations_ are deductions based on typing rules.

 Ex.8.2.3.
 Prove that every subterm of a well typed term is well typed.
+Q: Isn't this part of the definition of the language in 8-1 and 8-2?!
+Isn't this preservation?
 There are three types of terms: x; \x.t; and (t1 t1).
 A variable term x has not subterms.
 The abstraction \x.t has type T than t is of type T because that's what \x.t returns.
 The application (t1 t2) has type T than subterm t1 has type T. Q: what can we say about t2?!
+Same as Ex.8.3.6

 - _Safety_ = progress + preservation.
 Safety - also called _soundness_ - well-typed
-systems do not "go wrong", ie. don't end up in a state that is not a value but we can't evaluate further based on the rules we have.
+systems do not "go wrong", ie. don't end up in a wrong state: not a value but we also can't evaluate further based on the rules we have.
-- _Progress_ = a well-typed term is either a value or it can take a step acording to evaluation rules.
+- _Progress_ = a well-typed term is either a value or it can take an evaluation step acording to evaluation rules.
 - _Preservation_ = all intermediate terms in the evaluation of a well-typed term are also well-typed.
 Also know as _subject reduction_ or _subject evaluation_.
   Theorem: if t:T and t->t' then t':T

-What it means for a term to be ill-typed
-- terms whose evaluation reaches a stuck state.
-Eg. `if 0 then 1 else 2` breaks T-IF
-- terms that behave well under evaluation but fail the static type check.
-Eg. `if true then 0 else false` breaks T-IF
+### Questions for Ch8.
+* How do you know the type of t if you haven't fully evaluated t.
+Related to preservation.

+## Chapter 9: Simple Typed Lambda-Calculus

+- introduces a type for functions: T1->T2
+- EX.9.2.1

-# Curry-Howard equivalence: for every proposition you can associate a type.
+## Curry-Howard equivalence: for every proposition you can associate a type.

 +--------------------------+------------------------+
 | mathematical logic       | programming languages  |